No-Fault Doctors Near You – Auto Accident Injury Care

 where to go get checked out for a car accident

-No-fault insurance, often called Personal Injury Protection (PIP), was created to simplify the claims process and make sure injured drivers and passengers get the medical care they need without waiting for a liability investigation.
+No-fault insurance, often called Personal Injury Protection (PIP), was created to simplify the claims process and make sure injured drivers and passengers get the medical care they need without waiting for a liability to be established.
 Instead of battling over who caused the accident, your own insurance company pays for covered expenses, up to the limits of your policy.

 🔄 Step-by-Step: How It Works